StudioNirin/PlexCache-Redux/README_NIRIN.md

-PlexCache - Refactored Version
+# PlexCache - Updated 11/2025
-A refactored version of the PlexCache script with improved architecture, maintainability, and testability.
+An updated version of the "PlexCache-Refactored" script with various bugfixes and improvements.

-Overview
-This refactored version maintains all the original functionality while providing:

-Modular Architecture: Code is organized into logical modules with clear separation of concerns Better Error Handling: Proper exception handling without using exit() calls Type Hints: Full type annotations for better code documentation and IDE support
-Testability: Components can be easily unit tested Configuration Management: Centralized configuration handling
-Logging: Improved logging with proper handlers and rotation
+## Changelog

+- **11/25 - Handling of script_folder link**: Old version had a hardcoded link to the script folder instead of using the user-defined setting.